fil30/vncc-kubernetes/README.md

 The aim of this project is to develop a simple web application for retrieving informations from a database, according to specific criteria expressed by the user, throughout a simple HTML page.
 The principal technology used for this purpose is Kubernetes, which allows to deploy the application in an efficient way.
 The application is composed by 3 pods, which develope 3 different services:
 - MySQL database: database to store data;
-- Web interface: allows the user to interact with the data in the database;
+- Web interface: allow the user to interact with the data in the database;
 - Database API: expose the data in the database in a JSON format.

 ## Technologies